paulh002/sdrberry/README.md

 # sdrberry
-Raspberry pi SDR tranceiver / fronted using lvgl gui !!!
+Raspberry pi SDR transceiver / frontend using lvgl gui !!!
 This is an ongoing project code only for information purpose only.
-The main goal for this project is to learn about c++ programming, liquid dsp, and for most the use of the GUI toolkit LVGL v8 Functionalit is in beta currently
+The main goal for this project is to learn about c++ programming, liquid dsp, and for most the use of the GUI toolkit LVGL v8 Functionality is in beta currently

 This source code is still in development.
 Goal is to support Adalm pluto SDR, Radioberry, RTL-SDR, SDRPlay etc but it should also support other SDR receivers based on SoapySDR.
-Also the goal is to support optical encoder and support I2C / serial interface for bandpass filtering I use an ESP32 as CAT controler with a service for an optical encoder.
+Also the goal is to support optical encoder and support I2C / serial interface for bandpass filtering I use an ESP32 as CAT controller with a service for an optical encoder.
-Alternative a Contour Shuttle express can be used as rotary controler and or a mouse.
+Alternative a Contour Shuttle express can be used as rotary controller and or a mouse.

 To install you need to configure rasberry pi OS in text only mode (64 bit Bullseye), create a sd card or even better a usb stick sd cards tend to fail after a while, with 64 bit bullseye CLI mode.
 Configure wifi and use raspi-config to switch on I2C and boot to CLI only with logon.